SAP-samples/ui5-flexibility-easy-key-user-adaptation/chapters/3.0-layering/README.md

 ### Precedence

-All that is to say, that changes in higher layers have **precedence** over the same changes in lower layers - the rational is that the higher the layer, the closer the person making the change is to the end user, so they will know best about the end users' needs.
+Changes in higher layers have **precedence** over the same changes in lower layers - the rational is that the higher the layer, the closer the person making the change is to the end user, so they will know best about the end users' needs.

 ### Example